lexie23c/Hivebets/docs/how-it-works/x402-gasless-betting.md

 ## The Future of Gasless Betting

-HiveBets is pioneering gasless prediction markets. x402 represents the future of blockchain UX:
+Hivebets is pioneering gasless prediction markets. x402 represents the future of blockchain UX:

 **No More Gas Anxiety**
 - Users shouldn't worry about gas fees